M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 11 Revision 4 active-X
+Version 11 Revision 5 active-X
-Fix logic for Trargets on Image control.
+A Fix on Resize event on User Form (to avoid an error with ResizeMark backcolor property)

 George Karras, Kallithea Attikis, Greece.